buxtronix/am43/README.md

 This sketch will scan for and auto-connect to any AM43 devices in range, then provide MQTT topics to control and get status from them.

+For Home Assisant, auto-discovery is supported so connected AM43 devices will show up as entities.
+See below for simple setup.

 Note that the Arduino ESP32 integration only supports connecting to a maximum of 3 bluetooth devices.
 See below if you have more.